intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

   building and containerizing your applications.
 In this tutorial, applications, like Gramine, TensorFlow Serving, secret provisioning, will be built in Docker images.
 Then Kubernetes will manage these Docker images.
-  Please follow `this guide <https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script>`__ to install Docker engine.
+  Please follow this `guide <https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script>`__ to install Docker engine.
+It is recommended to use a data disk of at least 128GB for the docker daemon data directory.
+This `guide <https://docs.docker.com/config/daemon/#daemon-data-directory>`_ describes how to configure the docker daemon data directory.
+If behind a proxy server, please refer to this `guide <https://docs.docker.com/config/daemon/systemd/>`_ for configuring the docker daemon proxy settings.

 - CCZoo source::